0

 • Grade: 8 · Subject: Science

-• Standard: MS-LS1-2 — Describe the function of a cell and how parts contribute to function
+• Standard: MS-LS1-2 — Describe how cell parts contribute to overall cellular function

 • Format: 1 page · 11 problems · Answer key included · PDF